 The description in this clause and the following clauses (clauses 5.4.7.1 - 5.4.7.7) is applicable for the case when Policy and Charging Control is employed.

-The IP-Connectivity Access Network contains a Policy and Charging Enforcement Function (PCEF) that has the capability of policing packet flow into the IP network, and restricting the set of IP destinations that may be reached from/through an IP-CAN bearer according to a packet classifier.
+The IP-Connectivity Access Network contains a Policy and Charging Enforcement Function (PCEF, in 5GS corresponding to the combination of SMF and UPF) that has the capability of policing packet flow into the IP network, and restricting the set of IP destinations that may be reached from/through an IP-CAN bearer according to a packet classifier.

 NOTE: How PCEF is distributed in SMF and UPF in 5GS is specified in TS 23.501 [93] and TS 23.203 [54].